Data and Statistics Bureau Programs

 Fuel Tax Allocation

-The RIM Section is responsible for calculating annual fuel tax allocations to the cities and counties in Montana.
+The GeoInfo Section is responsible for calculating annual fuel tax allocations to the cities and counties in Montana.
 The specifics of this program, along with the answers to commonly asked questions, are available in the Q & A Fuel Tax Allocation document found in the MDT publications index.

 Highway Performance Monitoring System